trevershick/jook/README.rst

 2) You may see errors in the jook-webapp project...
 	Right click the project and choose Properties
-	Select Apache Tomcat 6 for the Targeted Runtime.
+	Select "Apache tomcat 6.0 on JDK 6" for the Targeted Runtime.

-3) repeat 1 & 2 for testjook
+3) Repeat steps 1 & 2 for drawers-parent

 4) Create a server
-	add jook-ssodevhack, jook-webapp and jooktest-webapp to the server ensure the paths in the modules tab are /sso /jook and /jooktest change the server to 'Serve Modules without Publishing'
+	add jook-ssodevhack, jook-webapp and jooktest to the server ensure the paths in the modules tab are /sso /jook and /jooktest change the server to 'Serve Modules without Publishing'